omarhimada/ReadyDOS.ML.Shared/README.md

 ---

-## Recent OCR & PDF AI Workflow implementatnions with a lot of potentials for busiinesses.
+## Recent OCR & PDF AI Workflow implementatnions with a lot of potential business aoplications.

 ## 🚀 Features Overview